The Favorite Pickled Rhizome For Sushi

-Eating sushi is an artful experience, with different tastes and textures in harmonious balance.
-Ginger (gari) is used to cleanse the pallet between different rolls, allowing your mouth to be neutralized with the slight spicy heat of ginger.
+Among its uses, ginger is used to cleanse the pallet between different rolls, allowing your mouth to be neutralized with the slight spicy heat of ginger.
 Ginger is the perfect sushi companion, allowing one to fully appreciate every nuance in the dish that is being enjoyed.
-It is also used as a garnish and as an essential element in sushi-ya presentations.
+It is also used as a garnish and is an essential element in sushi-ya presentations.

 Ginger is a plant native to Asia which has been used for its culinary and medical property since time immemorial.
-The plant is pickled, preserving it for use in sushi.
-The pickled version of the plant is known as “gari”, and it has been commonly used not only as a delicious palate cleanser and garnish but also in order to quell stomach pains.
+The root (a rhizome, which is a special type of root) is pickled, preserving it for use in sushi and other meals.
+The pickled version is known as “gari,” and it has been commonly used not only as a delicious “in-between” flavor and garnish but also in order to quell stomach pains.
 Sushi lovers have often noted that they feel better and whole after a meal, and ginger could be a part of the equation.

 Ginger is pale yellow or pinkish when used in sushi, and will provide an artful hue for your presentations.
 This coloring is caused by the pickling process, which is done by marinating sweet young ginger in sushi and vinegar.
 This creates a naturally tender and sweet ingredient for use in your sushi presentations.
 It is best enjoyed in between rolls, as the tastes will be disharmonious when eaten in conjunction with a morsel of sushi.